juju-solutions/layer-cwr/README.md

   - reference-bundle: Charm store URL of a bundle to use to test the given charm (e.g.: `cs:bundle/mediawiki-single`).
     If this is not provided, the charm must set it in its tests.yaml.
-  - controller: Name of the controller to use for running the tests
+  - controller (optional): Name of the controller to use for running the tests.
+    If you do not specify a controller tests will run on all registered controllers.

 Should you decide to release a charm after a successful test, you can also
 specify: